chiashenglin0204/Clinic-Scheduling-Server/README.md

 1. Clone this repository to your local machine.
 2. Configure the database settings in the `application.properties` file.
 3. Build the project using Maven: `mvn clean install`
-4. Run the application: `java -jar target/clinic-scheduling-server.jar`
+4. Run the server: `java -jar target/demo-0.0.1-SNAPSHOT.jar`

 ### Configuration